paduagroup/clandpol/README.md

         pair_style hybrid/overlay ... coul/tt 4 12.0
         include pair-tt.lmp

-#### 2.3 Modify LJ parameters of i-j pairs involved in hydrogen bonds
+#### 2.3 Modify LJ coefficients of i-j pairs involved in hydrogen bonds

 Hydrogen bonds (D-H...A) involving hydrogen atoms represented by 'naked' charges without Lennard-Jones sites can lead to "freezing" of a system when modelled using a polarisable force field.
-To avoid this, the repulsive potential between D and A sites can be adjusted, with a typical value of the sigma parameter of 3.7 to 3.8 Å.
+To avoid this, the repulsive potential between D and A sites can be adjusted, with a typical value of the sigma coefficient of 3.7 to 3.8 Å.

 In EAN, the hydrogen bond is formed between HN atoms of the cation embedded into neighbouring N1 atoms and the ON atoms of the anion.
-The LJ sigma parameter of the N1-ON interaction should be increased from 3.10 Å to 3.75 Å.
+The LJ sigma coefficient of the N1-ON interaction should be increased from 3.10 Å to 3.75 Å.

 <img src="example_pil/ean.png" alt="ean" width="300"/>

-The `pair_coeff` parameters of the interaction between N1 and ON atoms in the `pair-sc.lmp` file
+The `pair_coeff` coefficients of the interaction between N1 and ON atoms in the `pair-sc.lmp` file

     pair_coeff    1    8 lj/cut/coul/long     0.037789     3.101612  # N1 ON